 Sharp Thinking advised relaunching the media pack to make it more commercially attractive.
 This involved interrogating different data sources to put a detailed profile of the Rooomy customer using an email marketing platform and Google Analytics to get under the skin of the numbers.
 It also involved repackaging the business benefits and quantifying them to acquire more advertisers.

 Maximising web presence to drive search ranking to build subscribers

-With the basics of search engine optimisation (SEO) mapped out and put in place from simple tips for on-site optimisation using Google My Business and customer reviews, the magazine started to see their rankings on Google improve, giving it the best chance of being seen and driving traffic to view, engage and ultimately convert to subscribers.
+Sharp Thinking stressed the importance of search engine optimisation (SEO) and shared some practical tips and checklists to get the foundations in place.
+This involved ensuring the website was technically sound and leveraging Google My Business and customer reviews.
+The magazine would then be in the best place to see their rankings on Google improve, giving it the best chance of being seen and driving traffic to view, engage and ultimately convert to subscribers.

 "Working with Natalie has been fantastic.
 Running a small business is so hard and know where best to spend my time and money is a tricky decision.
 Natalie has taught me so much.
 She’s incredibly easy to talk to and listen to.
 Her feedback is wonderful, she guides me in the right direction often going above and beyond and her flexibility during lockdown was very professional and appreciated!
 If you are unsure about investing in your marketing please take it from me, Natalie is 100% worth investing in, you will not regret it I promise."
 Rachel Burns, Rooomy